LairdCP/BLE_Gateway_Firmware/docs/firmware_update.md

     log halt
     ```

-2. Disconnect the terminal program from the console UART and transfer the update file to the MG100 using the mcumgr CLI via the console UART.
+2. Disconnect the terminal program from the console UART and transfer the update file to the device using the mcumgr CLI via the console UART.

     ```
     # Linux/macOS